3 hurt, 1 critically, in Naples gunfire

 03 Maggio 2019

 Naples, May 3 - Three people were hurt, one critically, in a shootout in Naples on Friday.
-The critically injured person is a 32-year-old man with a criminal record, police said.
+The critically injured person is a 32-year-old man with a criminal record, Salvatore Nurcaro, police said.
+He was hit by six bullets while sitting outside a bar.
 The other two hurt are a three-year-old girl and her 50-year-old grandmother, the sources said.
 The woman was hit in the buttock, they said.
 The incident took place on the eastern outskirts of the southern Italian port city.

 Lascia il tuo commento